cocos-creator/creator-api-docs-2.x/en/classes/PhysicsContact.md

   - [`colliderA`](#collidera) `Collider`
   - [`colliderB`](#colliderb) `Collider`
   - [`disabled`](#disabled) `Boolean` If set disabled to true, the contact will be ignored until contact end.
-If you just want to disabled contact for current time step or sub-step, please use disabledOnce.
   - [`disabledOnce`](#disabledonce) `Boolean` Disabled contact for current time step or sub-step.